ngr05/gaming-ui-testing/README.md

 1. Go to [http://localhost:8080](http://localhost:8080)
 2. Input the admin password
 3. Install suggested plugins and wait for them to install
-4. Select `Skip and continue as admin`
+4. Select `Skip and continue as admin` (or you can create an account)
 5. `Save and Finish`
 6. `Start using Jenkins`
 7. `Create a job`